In 2004, coal was a major part of U.S. electricity generation, accounting for 51% of all generated power.

-CONSOL is a unique company in that it is involved in the production of both coal and natural gas —energy sources that, when combined, account for two-thirds of U.S. power generation.
+CONSOL is a unique company in that it is involved in the production of both coal and natural gas — so that even with coal’s decline, CONSOL can still make a profit off rising natural gas prices.

-The company is headquartered in Canonsburg, Pennsylvania, and it's one of the nation's biggest coal producers and the largest producer of underground mines, with 96% of its production coming from underground.
+The company is headquartered in Canonsburg, Pennsylvania, and it's one of the nation's biggest coal producers and the largest producer of underground mines, with the majority of its production coming from underground.
 Its longwall mining technology helps improve production.

-CONSOL has 4.5 billion tons of proven and probable reserves, with 18 mining complexes in Kentucky, Ohio, Pennsylvania, Utah, Virginia, and West Virginia.
-The company's coal production powers 6.5% of the nation's total demand.
+CONSOL has 4.5 billion tons of proven and probable reserves, with mining complexes in Kentucky, Ohio, Pennsylvania, Utah, Virginia, and West Virginia.

 Trump has made a lot of promises at coal, but you can’t frame it any differently: coal is in decline.
 While it still currently produces a lot of U.S. electricity, that’s not going to last.
 Just a look at this chart shows the truth: